-> Review of countermeasures to suppress the spread of COVID-19 infections
+➤ Abolition of countermeasures to suppress the spread of COVID-19 infections

 - At the Fukushima Daiichi Nuclear Power Station, in accordance with the TEPCO HD policy, each of the countermeasures to suppress the spread of infections has been abolished in principle since May 8, 2023.
-However, from the BCP (business continuity plan) perspective, certain countermeasures to suppress the spread of infections within the workplace remain in place, including the wearing of masks in crowded and closed areas, a gradual review of operations for commuting and on-site buses and avoidance of contact with duty staff. - Based on social trends, the infection status within the workplace and other conditions, the entire abolishment, including for duty staff, will be considered. - Basic countermeasures (visiting medical institutions when feeling unwell, ventilation, avoidance of the "Three Cs," frequent handwashing, etc.) will continue to be implemented appropriately by each worker and TEPCO will proceed with decommissioning while prioritizing safety.
+However, from the BCP (business continuity plan) perspective, certain countermeasures to suppress the spread of infections within the workplace remained in place, including the wearing of masks in crowded and closed areas, a gradual review of operations for commuting and on-site buses and avoidance of contact with duty staff. - Since the beginning of October 2023, the infection status within the workplace has been declining.
+In response, the same as the policy of the TEPCO HD, inc., countermeasures to suppress the spread of COVID-19 will be abolished as of October 31, 2023 and it will be left to the individual's judgment after November 1, 2023. - Basic countermeasures (visiting medical institutions when feeling unwell, ventilation, avoidance of the "Three Cs," frequent handwashing, etc.) will continue to be implemented appropriately by each worker and TEPCO will proceed with decommissioning while prioritizing safety.

-> Status of heat stroke cases
+Status of heat stroke cases

-- In FY2023, further measures to prevent heat stroke commenced from April to cope with the hottest season. - In FY2023, seven workers suffered heat stroke due to work up until September 25 (in FY2022, ten workers up until the end of September).
+- In FY2023, further measures to prevent heat stroke commenced from April to cope with the hottest season. - In FY2023, seven workers suffered heat stroke due to work up until October 23 (in FY2022, ten workers up until the end of October).
 Continued measures will be taken to prevent heat stroke.